-Entry in this tournament is limited to the first 500 Public Safety Cadets registered to attend the NMCRRS who have been certified by their Unit Mentor and a firearms instructor from a law enforcement agency or certified NRA firearms instructor as meeting competitor certification.
+Entry in this tournament is limited to the first 500 Public Safety Cadets/Explorers who are registered and who have been certified by their Unit Mentor and a firearms instructor from a law enforcement agency or certified NRA firearms instructor as meeting competitor certification.
 The Unit Mentor and qualified Firearms Instructor must submit a Firearms Training Certification Form containing the names of each Cadet qualified under the Competitor Certification requirements.

-Unit Mentors must provide a Firearms Training Certification Form, PSC waiver, and CDJMTC Release_minor form for each Cadet in order for them to participate in the pistol competition.
+Unit Mentors/Advisors must provide a Firearms Training Certification Form, PSC waiver, CDJMTC Release form (Adult or Minor) and Code of Conduct form for each Cadet in order for them to participate in the pistol competition.

-While not engaged in the championship, Cadets will have the opportunity to attend seminars, active laboratories, judgmental training simulator, career fair and marksmanship skill building on the air pistol range.
-Cadets who successfully complete the participation requirements will receive a specially minted challenge coin to commemorate this event and also qualify for a PSC event achievement ribbon approved for wear on their uniform.
+While not engaged in the competition, Cadets/Explorers will have the opportunity to attend seminars, active laboratories, judgmental training simulator, career fair and marksmanship skill building on the air pistol range.
+Cadets/Explorers who successfully complete the participation requirements will receive a specially minted challenge coin to commemorate this event and also qualify for a PSC event achievement ribbon approved for wear on their uniform.

-The event venue will accommodate the first 500 Public Safety Cadets to sign-up.
-Shooting positions are limited to 500 Cadets, who will shoot all in one day, during ten relays of 50 Cadets each.
+The event venue will accommodate the first 500 Public Safety Cadets/Explorers who will shoot all in one day during ten relays of 50 Cadets each.
 Meal times will be staggered and assigned to accommodate shooting relays.
 Food and Lodging is provided with the $85 registration fee and covers five meals and two nights commencing Friday, September 27 through Sunday, September 29, 2019.
-Registration will open on May 1, 2019 through June 30, 2019.

 The CDJMTC is operated by the Iowa National Guard and located at 7105 NW 70th Avenue, Johnston, Iowa 50131-1824.
-See link for information:
+Click for information.

 National Law Enforcement Museum Grand Opening Activities